 Image: Wikipedia – “The Hunter’s Funeral.
 This woodcut by Moritz von Schwind (1850) was possibly the inspiration for this 3rd movement of Mahler’s Symphony No. 1.

 This article was posted on Monday, April 16th, 2018 at 10:03 pm and is filed under Austria, Children's Songs, Classical Music, Composers, Countries & Cultures, France, Frère Jacques, French Kids Songs, Gustav Mahler, Mama Lisa, Music, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to ““Frère Jacques” in Classical Music”